-Application : Applied Explanation on application of the practice : One of the responsibilities of the Board of the Company is to evaluate the sustainability risks and opportunities regularly, including taking into consideration the changes in the external business environment or affecting the interests of the stakeholders.
-On the other hand, RSMC led by CED and Executive Director is tasked to conduct a periodic review of all sustainability matters affecting the Group and the adequacy of the response(s) implemented and formulated with updates to the BRMC on scheduled intervals or as and when required due to change in the internal or external environment.
-Meanwhile, heads of department/division of the Group are assigned with the duty to continuously monitor sustainability matters under his/her responsibilities with escalation to RSMC for decision.
-During the financial year review, the RSMC reported to the BRMC and the Board of the Company the results of the sustainability assessment, material sustainability matters identified and responses implemented.
-With such an escalation mechanism put in place, BRMC and the Board are kept informed by the RSMC of the sustainability risks and opportunities faced by the Group and relevant responses and monitoring mechanisms to put in place such that sustainability risks are minimised and opportunities optimised for long term sustainability of the Group.
-The members of the Board are made up of senior executives and professionals in the fields of business management, legal, accountancy and taxation as well as possess the required skill, knowledge and experience for sustainability management which they gain through their past working or professional experiences.
-The knowledge of the sustainability management was supplemented by the training on sustainability management attended by the Director.
-With such backgrounds, the members of the Board are able to contribute to the timely identification of changes in sustainability risks and opportunities or emergence of new sustainability risks or opportunities, to ensure adequate responses formulated to address such risks or optimise such opportunities and to continuously improve the maturity of the sustainability management within the Group.
-The Board members' capacity and competency on sustainability management and whether the Board as a whole possess the right mix
+Application : Applied Explanation on application of the practice : One of the responsibilities of the Board of the Company is to evaluate the sustainability risks and opportunities regularly, including taking into consideration the changes in the external business environment that affect the interests of the stakeholders.
+On the other hand, RSMC led by CED and the Executive Director is tasked to conduct a periodic review of all sustainability matters affecting the Group and the adequacy of the response(s) implemented and formulated with updates to the BRMC on scheduled intervals or as and when required due to change in the internal or external environment.
+Meanwhile, heads of department/divisions of the Group are assigned the duty to continuously monitor sustainability matters under his/her responsibilities with escalation to RSMC for decision.
+During the financial year review, the RSMC reported to the BRMC and the Board of the Company the results of the sustainability assessment, material sustainability matters identified, and responses implemented.
+With such an escalation mechanism put in place, BRMC and the Board are kept informed by the RSMC of the sustainability risks and opportunities faced by the Group and relevant responses and monitoring mechanisms put in place so that sustainability risks are minimised and opportunities optimised for long-term sustainability of the Group.
+In the same meeting, the RSMC also reported on the Group's performance against the sustainability targets established, enabling deliberation by the BRMC.
+Following such deliberation, the BRMC reported its findings and recommendations to the Board.
+This process ensures that the Board remains updated on the Group's sustainability performance and is positioned to evaluate whether existing sustainability initiatives could be further enhanced or if additional initiatives should be introduced or considered.
+The members of the Board are made up of senior executives and professionals in the fields of business management, company secretarial, audit, accountancy and taxation as well as possessing the required skill, knowledge and experience for sustainability management, which they gain through their past work or professiona experiences.
+The knowledge of sustainability management was supplemented by the training on sustainability management attended

-of skill, knowledge and size to proactively oversee the sustainability management and stakeholders management was assessed by NC in February 2023 and reported to the Board for its review and decision on whether changes to the composition of the Board is required or training in relation to the sustainability management is required to strengthen the Board's sustainability oversight responsibility.
+by the Directors.
+With such backgrounds, the members of the Board are able to contribute to the timely identification of changes in sustainability risks and opportunities or the emergence of new sustainability risks or opportunities, to ensure adequate responses formulated to address such risks or optimise such opportunities and to continuously improve the maturity of the sustainability management within the Group.
+The Board members' capacity and competency on sustainability management and whether the Board as a whole possess the right mix of skill, knowledge and size to proactively oversee the sustainability management and stakeholders management was assessed by NC in February 2024 and reported to the Board for its review and decision on whether changes to the composition of the Board is required or training in relation to the sustainability management is required to strengthen the Board's sustainability oversight responsibility.

 Explanation for :

 departure

-Large companies are requi red to complete the columns below.
-Non-large companies are encouraged
+quired to complete the columns below.
+Non-large companies are

+Large companies are red encouraged to complete th ,

+,

+, ,

+encouraged to complete th ,

+encouraged to complete th ,

-to complete the columns b elow.
+encouraged to complete th

-Measure :
+encouraged to complete th Measure :

-Timeframe :